cf-control/cf-control/README.md

-  diff            Print the differences between the given yaml file and the configuration of your cf instance. apply           Apply the configuration from a given yaml file to your cf instance. update          Update/Remove apps, service instances or space developers. rename          Rename a app or a service instance.
+  diff            Print the differences between the given yaml file and the configuration of your cf instance. apply           Apply the configuration from a given yaml file to your cf instance. update          Update/Remove apps, service instances or space developers. rename          Rename an app or a service instance.
 ```